 Prices vary between $30 and $50 per month.
 Basic coverage costs less than $1 a month.
 There are no long-term contracts, and you can cancel at any time.

 Instant two-way voice communication with a trained medical professional at the push of a button, the Medical Care Alert system is easy and dependable.
-The mobile alarm button can be worn as a necklace or wristwatch.
-Michigan-based company with U.S. based service centers in California and New York.
+The mobile GPS alarm button can be worn as a necklace or around your arm.
+They are a Michigan-based company with U.S. based service centers in California and New York.

 What We Like:

 - The lightweight button can go anywhere, even outdoors, with complete GPS functionality.